andreterceiro/dio-mobile-meu-tudo--flexibility-and-responsivity-in-react-native/README.md

 # Simple example with two boxes

 Please see this simple example.
 In this example teacher draw 2 boxes in the screen, one red and another blue.
 These boxes were aligned vertically.

+See that the boxes was drawn with <View /> components.
+Please remember the basic structure.
+We have to define a function first (one of each box).